-Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.
+Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the Registrant has duly caused d this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-Date: August 25, 2022

-/s/ Christopher J. Bellairs Christopher J. Bellairs, Executive Vice President and Chief Financial Officer
+Date: August 25, 2022 THE HAIN CELESTIAL GROUP, INC. /s/ Christopher J. Bellairs Christopher J. Bellairs, Executive Vice President and Chief Financial Officer